 Social Insurance Number (SIN): The Social Insurance Number is a nine digit number and is required by law as an administrative number for authorized federal programs, notably Employment Insurance, Canada Pension Plan and Income Tax.
 A SIN card is required to work in Canada or to receive government benefits.
 If you do not have a SIN number, application forms can be obtained from and submitted in person to one of the Human Resources Development Canada offices:

 Central and Mountain office

-1550 Upper James street (corner of Rymal Rd) Floor 1 Hamilton, ON, L9B 1K3
+1565 Upper James street, Unit 3-1 Hamilton, ON, L9B 1K2

 East Hamilton Office